axoide/axoide-umbrel-app-store/axoide-freqtrade/README.md

-## Installation dans Umbrel :
+## Installation in Umbrel:

-1. Créez le dossier dans votre App Store communautaire
+1. Create the folder in your community app store
-2. Le fichier config.json sera créé automatiquement au premier lancement
+2. The config.json file will be automatically created on first launch
-3. Accédez à l'interface via http://umbrel.local:8081
+3. Access the interface via http://umbrel.local:8081
-4. Connectez-vous avec les identifiants du config.json
+4. Log in with the credentials from the config.json

-⚠️ Sécurité : Testez toujours en mode dry_run avant d'activer le trading réel !
+⚠️ Security: Always test in dry_run mode before enabling live trading!